k2view-academy/K2View-Academy/articles/26_fabric_security/13_user_IAM_configuration.md

 The `server_authenticator` property defines which authenticator should be used.
 In case SAML is not in use, it is relevant also for the web access.

-There are 4 authenticators that come as part of the Fabric platform and that are considered as reserved names: "fabric", "block_all", "ldap", "asldap", as following:
+There are 5 authenticators that come as part of the Fabric platform and that are considered as reserved names: "fabric", "cassandra", "ldap", "asldap", "block_all" as follows:

+- **fabric**/**system_db** - (these two are regarded as the same) when using Fabric as the authenticator.
+No further settings are required for it.
 - **cassandra** - when using Fabric local Cassandra as [Fabric System DB](/articles/02_fabric_architecture/06_cassandra_keyspaces_for_fabric.md), ensure that the following 2 parameters in the cassandra configuration file (cassandra.yaml) - **authenticator** and **authorizer** - are configured with PasswordAuthenticator / CassandraAuthorizer option, respectively.

    *Note: The concrete values need to be reconfirmed with the owner of the environment.*

-- **fabric** - when using Fabric as the authenticator.
-No further settings are required for it.
 - **ldap** - connect to the LDAP server.
 For this option, the LDAP server connection details are required and should be defined in section name: `ldap_auth`.
 - **adldap** - connect to the AD/LDAP server.
 For this option, the AD/LDAP server connection details are required and should be defined in section name: `adldap_auth`.
 - **block_all** - means that access is blocked.
 No further settings are required for it, and it is the recommended option in case of SAML.

-When the `server_authenticator` is not set, the default authenticator is "cassandra".
+When the `server_authenticator` is not set, the default authenticator is "fabric".

 Fabric allows the use of proprietary custom authenticators as well, as it will be explained later in this article.